moe18/kaggle-projects/README.md

 **Summary:** Load and preprocess the Handwriting data so it will be easier to build models for the harder task of recognizing what the word is

 **Link to kaggle dataset:**  https://www.kaggle.com/landlord/handwriting-recognition

+## DOOM Animal Crossing Simple style transfer
+**Summary:** a program that takes the style from animal crossing and applus it to a doom picture, I will load a pre trained style transfer model from tensorflow hub

+**Link to kaggle dataset:** https://www.kaggle.com/andrewmvd/doom-crossing